pavel-2020/devextreme-documentation/concepts/05 Widgets/zz Common/15 Advanced/40 3rd-Party Frameworks Integration API/40 Remove a Widget.md

 [note]

-After the dispose method call, the HTML element associated with the widget remains in the DOM.
+After the dispose method call, the HTML element associated with the UI component remains in the DOM.
 If you need to remove the element as well, use a native API call.

     element.remove();